umbraco/UmbracoDocs/umbraco-cms/extending/packages/installing-and-uninstalling-packages.md

 ---
-description: "How to install a package, and remove a package from a solution"
+description: "How to install a package and remove a package from a solution"
 ---

 # Installing and Uninstalling Packages